Actual prep time: 90 minutes

 Eye of round “roasts” are usually 2 lb/1 Kg or larger–the entire eye of round muscle weighs between 7-8 lbs/4-5 Kg.
 The surface tissue is quite tough and usually comprises about 20% of total weight.
 For this recipe, we are going to use the trim to make a concentrated brown beef stock.
 If your roast is already well trimmed, you can skip over the process of caramelizing the trim and proceed to the caramelization of the vegetables as explained.
-In this case, you may decide to fortify the stock later with any of the prefabricated beef bouillon products available on the spice shelves at the market.
+In any case, you may decide to fortify the stock later with any of the prefabricated beef bouillon products available on the spice shelves at the market.

 We acquired the entire sub-primal for purposes of the demonstration.
 Because of the unique characteristics of sous vide, the procedure is the same regardless of the size or number of the pieces within this weight and volume range.
 This recipe can be uniformly applied to any eye of round roast between 2 lb/1 Kg and 7 lb/3.5 Kg without changing the time or temperature parameters.

-130 F/54 C for 54 hours-72 hours.
+130 F/55 C for 60 hours.

-Add the roughly cut carrots and celery to the trim that remains in the pan.
-Brown for thirty minutes.
+Brown for approximately thirty minutes.
 Keep in mind that stirring excessively cools the pan and impedes the caramelization process.